micmejia/bible-dump/AMPC/Genesis/Gen 48.md

 But his father refused and said, I know, my son, I know.
-He also shall become a people and shall be great; but his younger brother shall be [^c]greater than he, and his offspring shall become a multitude of nations.
+He also shall become a people and shall be great; but his younger brother shall be greater than he, and his offspring shall become a multitude of nations.